Helen-Chukwukelu/Jenkins-Ansible-Docker-Project/README.md

 4. DOCKER HUB - the image will be pushed to docker hub

-5. ANSIBLE SERVER - Will run the playbook and will have the ip address of the web app server.
+5. ANSIBLE SERVER - Will run the playbook and will have the IP address of the web app server.

 6. WEBAPP SERVER - Ansible will create the container in the webapp server